codejudas/screen-search/README.md

 ## Running

-Run both client and server:
+Run the server:
 ```bash
 $ npm start
 ```

-This starts the react server on port 3000 and the api server on port 5000
+This starts the express server on port 5000.